 Enjoy dramatic readings of Utopia Parkway and Room 17C, two one-act plays by Rosalyn Drexler performed by students in the Performing Arts Department in Arts & Sciences, under the direction of Senior Lecturer Andrea Urice.
-The performers will be Taylor Jordan Brantley, Alex Felder, Samantha Gaitsch, Katie Greenberg, Zach Hyams, Michael Maley, Danny Marshall, Josh Parrack, Zack Schultz, and Danny Washelesky, all students in this semester's Acting IV class--a senior seminar for drama majors/minors.
+The performers will be Taylor Jordan Brantley, Alex Felder, Samantha Gaitsch, Katie Greenberg, Zach Hyams, Michael Maley, Danny Marshall, Josh Parrack, and Zack Schultz, all students in this semester's Acting IV class—a senior seminar for drama majors/minors.
+Student Danny Washelseky is directing Utopia Parkway, and Andrea Urice is directing Room 17C.

 With the premiere of her first play in 1964—the provocative farce Home Movies (with music by Al Carmines), at the famed Judson Poets Theater in New York City—Rosalyn Drexler established herself as a distinguished figure in American alternative theater.
 During the past six decades she has won three Obies and authored a diverse range of plays that deftly mingle the absurd and the vulgar, great wit and humanity, evincing connections to figures as Samuel Beckett, Eugene Ionesco, and the Marx Brothers.